bradyjcamp/readingnotes/Code_201_Reading-Notes/class-13.md

 # Local Storage

+- Stored on the users local hard drive.
+- You can access form browser too.
+  - Inspect
+    - Application
+      - local storage
 - **Cookies** are there to hold a very small amount of data on web applications.
   - They can slow down your applications and even send unencrypted data over the internet.
 - Local storage is there to improve the users experience and make web apps and web browsing for customizable to the user.